 Merrell Moab 2 Vegan.
 As its name implies, this Moab shoe is completely vegan-friendly.
 From its fully synthetic upper down to its rubberized outsole (courtesy of Vibram), this low-top hiker is built free of any animal substance.
 What it doesn’t lack, however, is a stabilizing midsole with a molded nylon shank for added arch support, a grippy Vibram outsole promising sufficient grip on virtually all types of surfaces, and a breathable mesh lining for all-day in-shoe comfort.
 It also has a kind of tongue that prevents intrusive debris from entering its confines.

-- MOAB stands for “Mother of all Boots.”
+- MOAB stands for “Mother of all Cleats.”
 It is one of Merrell’s collection of outdoor shoes.